 When teams employ card sorting, they provide remote participants with access to their digital product and they offer various concepts on cards.
 Test participants must sort these cards into groups and categories, which may be pre-determined or user-inspired.
 Upon completion, moderators must inquire into their sorting logic or reasoning.
 In this way, teams develop deep insights into how a digital product should be structured or organized.

 Card sorting is a popular moderated, remote usability testing method.
 It can be particularly helpful when teams are creating or optimizing their information architecture (IA) or prioritizing content in their digital product.
-It even helps architects understand what to label certain features or functions.
+It even helps architects understand how to label certain features or functions.

 Card sorting can also be unmoderated, however, teams will not develop an understanding of why users think, prefer, or prioritize in certain ways.
-This can lead to better decision making for other digital product features or functions.
+This can lead to better decision-making for other digital product features or functions.

-Although card sorting can be useful, it is also important for teams to know they may have to run other usability tests laterin development.
+Although card sorting can be useful, it is also important for teams to know they may have to run other usability tests later in development.
 In other words, they must gather feedback from real users once the choices have been implemented properly.
 Furthermore, since the usability rest is remote, participants may complete the first part of the test; then, they may forget or skip the second part.
 It may be due to confusion, refusal, or disinterest.
 Accordingly, moderators must indicate the importance of completing the full evaluation.
-Again, incentive may play a major role in this.
+Again, incentives may play a major role in this.